 The second scam reaches out to Instagram users as Instagram itself, claiming accounts will be suspended for violating the social media network’s copyright laws.
 It prompts users to fill out a Copyright Objection Form, but it’s actually a scheme to obtain your login details.

-Scammers leverage credibility by impersonating established companies, to steal personal information or bait victims into clicking malicious links.
+Scammers leverage credibility by impersonating established companies, to steal personal details like credit card information, license numbers, or SSNs, or bait victims into clicking malicious links.

 Your safest bet is to always go into the station itself to pay for gas or visit an actual teller when withdrawing cash rather than use an ATM.
 A card reader in front of a cashier is always harder for a scammer to target.